llMr-Sweetll/lpbf-optimizer/README.md

 ## Overview

-This project implements a physics-informed neural network (PINN) that acts as a surrogate model for predicting key outcomes of the LPBF process (residual stress, porosity, geometric accuracy) based on process parameters (laser power, scan speed, etc.).
-The PINN is then used in a multi-objective optimizer to find optimal scan vectors that balance multiple competing objectives.
+This project implements a Physics-Informed Neural Network (PINN) that acts as a surrogate model for predicting key outcomes of the LPBF process (residual stress, porosity, geometric accuracy).
+It features research-grade implementations of **Uncertainty Quantification (MC Dropout)** and **Adaptive Loss Balancing (GradNorm-inspired)** to ensure robust and reliable predictions.
+The PINN is then used in a multi-objective optimizer to find optimal scan vectors.

 ## Big-picture flow